Spiritdude/nodemcu-shell/README.md

 - always more commands
   - editor
   - ftpd or another upload/download functionality

+**Note**: API and Filesystem skeleton might change at any time.

 ## Examples
-After power up or reboot, on the serial port of your ESP8266 / NodeMCU device:
+After power up or reboot, on the serial port of your ESP8266 or ESP32 NodeMCU/LUA device:
 ```
 NodeMCU custom build by frightanic.com
         branch: master